cseanburns/personal_knowledge_mgmt/src/9-library-sources-part-1.md

 You can apply *pearl growing* by noticing title information, subject terms, publication information, or more and as a way to follow up on leads/hints you find in the results you retrieve.
-You can refine results by availability, resource type, subject heading, language, and more.
+You can also refine results by availability, resource type, subject heading, language, and more.

 Like web search engines,